Request a Demo Search

 I’m talking, of course, about your board!

 If you are serving on the leadership staff of your organization, a prudent question to consider as the year draws to a close, is how your board could take your year-end giving to the next level.
-Account to BoardSource, a nonprofit resource organization purposed with inspiring and supporting excellence in nonprofit governance and leadership, the most successful organizations know that their boards should play a critical role in their fundraising and have built a strong collaborative partnership between the board and leadership staff.
+According to BoardSource, a nonprofit resource organization purposed with inspiring and supporting excellence in nonprofit governance and leadership, the most successful organizations know that their boards should play a critical role in their fundraising and have built a strong collaborative partnership between the board and leadership staff.

 So let’s get specific.
 How can nonprofits better engage their board in year-end fundraising?